sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 ## 33 Out of the Darkness

-Nearly a week passed before
-the girl was able to explain
-what had happened to her.
+Nearly a week passed before the girl was able to explain what had happened to her.
-One afternoon she set out
-from the coast in a small boat and was caught in a storm.
+One afternoon she set out from the coast(海岸) in a small boat and <u>was caught in</u>(遇到) a storm(暴风雨).
-Towards evening,
-the boat struck a rock and
-the girl jumped into the sea.
+Towards evening, the boat struck(撞) a rock(礁石) and the girl jumped into the sea.
-Then she swam to the shore
-after spending the whole night in the water.
+Then she swam to the shore(岸) after spending the whole night in the water.
-During that time she covered
-a distance of eight miles.
+During that time she covered a distance of eight miles.
-Early next morning,
-she saw a light ahead.
+Early next morning, she saw a light ahead.
-She knew she was near the shore because the light was high up on the cliffs.
+She knew she was near the shore because the light was high up on the cliffs(悬崖).
-On arriving at the shore,
-the girl struggled up the cliff towards the light she had seen.
+On arriving at the shore, the girl struggled(挣扎) up the cliff towards the light she had seen.
 That was all she remembered.
-When she woke up a day later,
-she found herself in hospital.
+When she woke up a day later, she found herself in hospital.

 ## 34 Quick Work

-Dan Robinson has been worried all week.
+Dan Robinson has been worried(adj.) all week.
 Last Tuesday he received a letter from the local police.
-In the letter he was asked to call at the station.
+In the letter he was asked to <u>call at</u>(visit) the station.
-Dan wondered why
-he was wanted by the police,
-but he went to the station yesterday and now he is not worried anymore.
+Dan wondered why he was wanted by the police, but he went to the station yesterday and now he is not worried anymore.
-At the station,
-he was told by a smiling policeman that his bicycle had been found.
+At the station, he was told by a smiling policeman that his bicycle had been found.
 Five days ago, the policeman told him, the bicycle was picked up in a small village four hundred miles away.
 It is now being sent to his home by train.
-Dan was most surprised
-when he heard the news.
+Dan was most(=very) surprised when he heard the news.
-He was amused too,
-because he never expected
-the bicycle to be found.
+He was amused(有趣的) too, because he never expected the bicycle to be found.
 It was stolen twenty years ago when Dan was a boy of fifteen!

+### 过去完成时被动

+⼀般现在时: am/is/are + done

+⼀般过去时: was/were + done

+⼀般将来时: will be + done

+现在完成时: have/has been + done

+过去完成时: had been + done

+The china had never been used.

 ## 35 Stop Thief

-Roy Trenton used to drive a taxi.
+Roy Trenton <u>used to</u> drive a taxi.
-A short while ago, however,
-he became a bus driver
-and he has not regretted it.
+<u>A short while ago</u>(不久前), however, he became a bus driver and he has not regretted(后悔) it.
-He is finding his new work far more exciting.
+He is finding his new work <u>far more exciting</u>.
-When he was driving
-along Catford Street recently, he saw two thieves rush out of a shop and run towards a waiting car.
+When he was driving along(沿着) Catford Street recently, he saw two thieves rush(冲) out of a shop and run towards a waiting car.
 One of them was carrying a bag full of money.
-Roy acted quickly and drove the bus straight at the thieves.
+Roy acted(行动) quickly and drove the bus straight at the thieves.
-The one with the money got such a fright that he dropped the bag.
+The one with the money <u>got **such** a fright</u>(吓一跳) **that** he dropped the bag.
-As the thieves were trying to get away in their car, Roy drove his bus into the back of it.
+As(当) the thieves were trying to <u>get away</u>(离开) in their car, Roy drove his bus into the back of it.
-While the battered car was moving away,
+While the battered(坏的) car was moving away,
 Roy stopped his bus and telephoned the police.
 The thieves' car was badly damaged and easy to recognize.
-Shortly afterwards,
-the police stopped the car and both men were arrested.
+<u>Shortly afterwards</u>(不久之后), the police stopped the car and both men were arrested(逮捕).

+### so & such

+so+adj./adv.

+such + (adj.)+n

+so ... that

+such ... that

+see sb. do sth.  全程

+see sb. doing sth. 过程

 ## 36 Across the Channel